syedmohamedarif/AbdulSyedWeb3/SUPABASE_ADMIN_SETUP.md

 ## 5. Row Level Security Policies

-Add policies so the public site can read approved reviews while only admins can manage them.
+Add policies so the public site can read approved reviews and submit new reviews, while only admins can manage them.

 ```sql
 -- Allow anyone to read approved reviews